VladimirYugay/KinectFusion/README.md

 ## Kinect Fusion

 ### Project overview

 The goal of this project is to obtain a 3D reconstruction of a static scene which was recorded with a Kinect camera.
+The Kinect camera provides RGB as well as depth information as can be seen in the picture below.
 ![here](readme_images/readme_image.jpg)

 ### Results